UK’s May defeats Brexit rebels, but divisions still reign

 Labour Party Brexit spokesman Keir Starmer accused May of telling Parliament: “Tough luck.
 If you don’t like my proposed deal, you can have something much worse.”

-The rebels sought to amend the flagship EU Withdrawal Bill so they could send the government back to the negotiating table if they don’t like the deal, or if talks with the EU break down.
+The rebels sought to amend the flagship bill so they could send the government back to the negotiating table if they don’t like the deal, or if talks with the EU break down.

 The government claimed that would undermine its negotiating hand with the EU.